 Buy a branded cartridge pad with a paperweight of 80lb (130gsm) or above.
 Choose ‘Acid-free’ paper to ensure longevity.
-Get a gum-bound pad because the spiral-bound paper is harder to remove without damage.
-And make sure to buy a pad with a firm backing board as a support.
+Get a gum-bound drawing pad because the spiral-bound paper is harder to remove without damage.
+And make sure to buy a pad with a firm backing board as support.

 In all honesty, in the beginning, any major brand will suffice.
-Do not be tempted to ‘learn’ on cheap generic crap, why spoil the barrel for a ha’porth of tar?
-Good drawing paper is not so expensive.
-With that said let’s crack on.
+Do not be tempted to ‘learn’ on cheap generic crap when high quality paper is not so expensive.

 What are the Different Types of Pencil Drawing Paper?